nightconcept/pai-gow-poker/project/TASK.md

     * Add a "Confirm Hand" button, enabled only when a valid 2/5 split is selected.
     * On confirm, send the `setPlayerHand` message with the selected hands via the WebSocket service.
     * Disable interaction after confirming or when state changes.
-    * **[ ] Verify:** Card interaction is enabled only during player turn (and not Ace-High Push).
+    * **[x] Verify:** Card interaction is enabled only during player turn (and not Ace-High Push).
 Can select 2 cards; visual feedback works.
 Can select 5 cards; visual feedback works.
 Submit button enables only with valid 2/5 split.
 Client validation provides warnings.
 Confirm button sends correct `setPlayerHand` message.
 Interaction disables appropriately.
+(Done: 2025-04-15)

 20. **[ ] Frontend: Display Round Results (Win/Loss/Push, Balance)**
     * Subscribe to `lastResultStore` and `dannyBucksStore`.